Jinso-o/migration-guide-ebook/03_covert_python.md

 **Why use a source?** If we had multiple related resources (say `fetch_sales_data` and `fetch_customers_data`), we could group them under a single `@dlt.source` (e.g., `@dlt.source def sales_api(): yield fetch_sales_data() and yield fetch_customers_data()`).
 A source function returns one or more resources (using `yield` to yield each resource).
 This grouping is useful to share configuration like API tokens or base URLs among resources.
 In our simple case with one resource, we didn't strictly need a separate source; we can run the resource directly.
 But it's good to know that sources are available for organizing multiple resources logically.

-At this point, our dlt pipeline does the same job as the original script, but with less manual effort in schema management and loading.
-Next, let's address incremental loading [6](https://dlthub.com/docs/tutorial/load-data-from-an-api).
+At this point, our dlt pipeline does the same job as the original script, but with less manual effort in schema management and loading [6](https://dlthub.com/docs/tutorial/load-data-from-an-api).

 #### 3) Configuring Incremental Extract and Load